 That doesn’t read very well; if I can be arsed, I’ll re-write it.
 Anyway: it’s really, really well-worth doing, and looks more impressive than it is, so it’s great to show off with.

 Here’s the update on Claire and my progress with Bryn’s Challenge – his happy little Un-Supersize-Me goal of avoiding fast food for a month:

 All’s good.
-We’re also taking advantage of the oppertunity to explore with cooking things we wouldn’t normally, and I’ll be sharing, here, some of the things we’ve tried.
+We’re also taking advantage of the opportunity to explore with cooking things we wouldn’t normally, and I’ll be sharing, here, some of the things we’ve tried.
 Starting with last night’s dinner, a large frittata.
-As I understand it, this is Italian for – pretty much – ‘omlette’; but I suppose to be fairer it’s actually an upside-down, grilled omelette with stacks of vegetables or pasta in it.
+As I understand it, this is Italian for – pretty much – ‘omelette’; but I suppose to be fairer it’s actually an upside-down, grilled omelette with stacks of vegetables or pasta in it.
 The Italians apparently – traditionally – use yesterday’s pasta in it, but we didn’t eat pasta yesterday, so I used heaps of different vegetables instead.
 In any case, here’s how I made it, in case any of you want to copy: